• Home

 Places to Stay in Gion & Southern Higashiyama

-To really experience the best of Kyoto and immerse yourself in the traditional parts of the city, then Gion is the perfect place to stay in Kyoto.
+To really experience the best of Kyoto and immerse yourself in the traditional parts of the city, Gion is the perfect place to stay in Kyoto.
 There are plenty of Ryokans and traditional Japanese BnBs around this area.

-Kyoto Granbell Hotel – A popular hotel near Gion-Shijo Subway Station with a mix of modern and traditional Japanese architecture, with public baths, western comforts and twice weekly Maiko shows.
+Kyoto Granbell Hotel – A popular hotel near Gion-Shijo Subway Station with a mix of modern and traditional Japanese architecture, with public baths, western comforts, and twice weekly Maiko shows.

-Kiraku Kyoto Honmachi – Small family-owned hidden gem in Kyoto with contemporary Japanese design, tea house and central location.
+Kiraku Kyoto Honmachi – Small family-owned hidden gem in Kyoto with contemporary Japanese design, tea house, and central location.

-Four Seasons Hotel Kyoto – Modern 5 star hotel with a Western-style restaurant, a sushi bar and tea house, and Japanese gardens.
+Four Seasons Hotel Kyoto – Modern 5-star hotel with a Western-style restaurant, a sushi bar and tea house, and Japanese gardens.
 Located near Kyomizu-dera temple.

 Places to Stay in Downtown Kyoto